kondrak/vkQuake2/README.md

 - support for OGG/FLAC/MP3/WAV music has been added in addition to standard CD audio
 - music volume slider has been added (OGG/FLAC/MP3/WAV only, CD music still plays at full volume as originally intended)
 - game menus have been slightly improved
+- added Nightmare/Hard+ skill to the game menu
+- added the `aimfix` console command, backported from Berserker@Quake2

 Building
 ===